Power monoids and their arithmetic: a survey: Arithmetic in power monoids.

 \section{Arithmetic in power monoids.}

 Throughout, $H$ denotes a monoid, and no additional assumptions on $H$ are made unless explicitly stated.

-In this section, we survey several results concerning irreducible, atomic, and minimal factorizations in the reduced finitary power monoid $\mathcal P_{\fin,1}(H)$ of $H$.
-Related structures, including $\mathcal P_{\fin,\times}(H)$ and $\mathcal P_\fin(H)$, will be mentioned only occasionally, since the current state of knowledge does not yet allow for a systematic treatment comparable to that of $\mathcal P_{\fin,1}(H)$.
+In this section, we survey several results concerning irreducible, atomic, and minimal factorizations in $\mathcal P_{\fin,1}(H)$ and $\mathcal P_{\fin,\times}(H)$, and also prove a number of new ones.
+The finitary power monoid $\mathcal P_\fin(H)$ of $H$ will be mentioned only occasionally, since the current state of knowledge does not yet allow for a systematic treatment comparable to that of $\mathcal P_{\fin,1}(H)$ and $\mathcal P_{\fin,\times}(H)$.
 Some partial results, notably by Fan and Tringali \cite{Fa-Tr18}, Antoniou and Tringali \cite{An-Tr18}, Bienvenu and Geroldinger \cite{Bie-Ger-22}, Gonzalez et al.~\cite{Gon-Li-Rab-Rod-Tir-2025}, and Gotti et al.~\cite{ Agg-Got-Su-2024, Dan-Got-Hon-Li-Sch-2025}, will not be discussed here.